The Analytics Blog

 Understanding the difference between lab and field data is crucial for accurate measurement.

-Lab Data vs Field Data
+Comparison of Lab Data vs Field Data measurement approaches for Core Web Vitals

 Lab Data (Synthetic Testing)